pengxiangli666/Cartcove/Readme.md

 # TheOverlords
 CartCove is a shopping website dedicated towards offering an easy shopping experience for our customers.

 This webapp is being developed using Django and React, with the Django REST api being used as well.
-We're using JavaScript for React, but we plan on upgrading that to TypeScript later on.
+We're also utilizing Babel, Webpack, and Bootstrap.

+For React, we're using JavaScript.
 For Django, we're using Python.

 ## External Requirements